cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 #.
 Start CDAP

-.. rubric:: Upgrading CDAP 3.0 to 3.1

-**Note:** An app need to be both recompiled and re-deployed if it uses either a PartitionedFileSet or a TimePartitionedFileSet.
+**Note:** Any apps will need to be both recompiled and re-deployed if they use either a PartitionedFileSet or a TimePartitionedFileSet.

 .. rubric:: Upgrading CDAP 2.8 to 3.0

 **Note:** Apps need to be both recompiled and re-deployed.

 When upgrading from 2.8.0 to 3.0.0, the CDAP Web-App role has been replaced by the CDAP-UI role.
 After starting the 3.0 services for the first time:

    - From the CDAP Instances page, select "Add Role Instances", and choose a host for the CDAP-UI role.